-CalEPA and its departments are available to assist local, state and federal agencies during and after major disasters and emergencies.
+CalEPA and its departments assist local, state and federal agencies during and after major wildfires.
 The services provided include emergency air monitoring by the California Air Resources Board, identification and removal of hazardous materials by the Department of Toxic Substances Control, and debris and ash removal by CalRecycle.
 The State Water Resources Control Board monitors water quality and ensures debris removal activities include measures to contain debris on site and prevent ash and other materials from entering rivers, creeks and streams.

 For more on roles of CalEPA and its departments, see Reference Materials below.

 Get ready now.
 Don’t wait until wildfire season or until danger is near.
 Download the California Air Resources Board’s California Smoke Spotter app to get wildfire alerts and smoke forecasts on your mobile phone.
 It includes personalized alerts for new fires, next day smoke forecasts, and real-time Air Quality Index data from PurpleAir sensors.
 The app is available on the App Store and on Google Play.

 Make a custom wildfire preparedness action plan online, sign up to receive text messages on incidents near you and develop an evacuation action plan with CalFIRE’s Ready for Wildfire webpage.